With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 How to suspect internal bleeding, what measures to take

-What should be alarming:
+What you should be wary of:

 • visual examination (presence of hematomas, bruises, abrasions on the skin of the chest, abdomen, fracture of one or more ribs);